jcosborn/qex/src/experimental/graph/DESIGN.md

 extent two, zero coefficients, cached family transitions and mixed coefficient/ field derivatives. `tests/tgtoweru1` exercises the shared tower with U(1) fields.

-`expPolyGraph` mirrors the matexp polynomial and squaring scheme exactly, and pinning tests hold value and first-derivative agreement between the two.
+For Nc > 1, `expPolyGraph` mirrors the matexp polynomial and squaring scheme, and tests pin value and first-derivative agreement with the numerical kernel.
 The matexp default kind, order, and scale come from `newExpParam`, with a compile-time check that rejects a stale graph replica.